-- (a) In accordance with Regulations established by the NBoD, the organization, operation and the payment of affiliation fees of a PSAC Retirees' Organization shall be encouraged by the PSAC. - (b) (i) Associate members of the PSAC who are retired and their spouses/partners, and former PSAC members and their spouses/partners shall have the right to join the PSAC Retirees' Organization; and, - (ii) Spouses/partners who join the PSAC Retirees' Organization shall be granted voice but no vote at meetings, conferences and conventions of the PSAC Retirees' Organization.
+- (a) In accordance with Regulations established by the NBoD, the organization, operation and the payment of affiliation fees of a PSAC Retirees' Organization shall be encouraged by the PSAC. - (i) Associate members of the PSAC who are retired and their spouses/partners, and former PSAC members and their spouses/partners shall have the right to join the PSAC Retirees' Organization; and, - (ii) Spouses/partners who join the PSAC Retirees' Organization shall be granted voice but no vote at meetings, conferences and conventions of the PSAC Retirees' Organization.

-All members shall be issued with a membership card, approved by the NBoD, as evidence of their membership in the PSAC and their membership in a particular Component of the PSAC.
+All members shall be issued with a membership card, approved by the NBoD, as evidence of their membership in the PSAC and their membership in a particular Component or Directly Chartered Local of the PSAC.
 The eligibility for membership in a particular Component is determined by Sub-Sections (2), (3), (4), (5) or (6) of Section 8.
+The eligibility for membership in a particular DCL is determined by Section 10.

-Every individual member of the PSAC is deemed to agree to abide by and to be bound by the provisions of this Constitution and the applicable Component and Local By-Laws, upon applying for membership in the PSAC or continuing membership in the PSAC.
+Every individual member of the PSAC is deemed to agree to abide by and to be bound by the provisions of this Constitution and the applicable Component, Local and Regional By-Laws, upon applying for membership in the PSAC or continuing membership in the PSAC.

-The receipt, either directly at the PSAC Centre or from the Component or DCL, of a signed PSAC Application for Membership Form, shall constitute evidence of membership for:
+The receipt, either directly at the PSAC Centre or from the Component or DCL, of a signed PSAC Application for Membership Form, shall constitute evidence of membership in good standing for:

-- (a) issuance of an identification card; - (b) granting of all rights and privileges of membership as outlined by this Constitution; - (c) representation to any Convention of that Component of the PSAC to which the individual member belongs; and - (d) representation to any Convention of the PSAC.
+- (a) issuance of an identification card; - (b) granting of all rights and privileges of membership as outlined by this Constitution; - (c) representation to any Convention of that Component of the PSAC to which the individual member belongs; and - (d) representation to any Convention or Conference of the PSAC.